Solar Energetic Particle Forecasting with Multi-Task Deep Learning: SEPNET: Open Research

-All data and code supporting the conclusions of this study are openly available at the SEP-Prediction GitHub repository: \url{https://github.com/yuyian/SEP-Prediction.git}.
+Version 1.0 of the SEPNET code used in this study is archived in Zenodo \cite{yianyu2026SEPNET} and is developed openly at GitHub \cite{yuyianSEPNet2025}.
 This repository provides access to the SEPVAL benchmark dataset, the \texttt{SEPNET} model implementation, and relevant analysis scripts.
 Users can freely access, reproduce, and build upon the research results presented in this manuscript.
 The model results are displayed also at the University of Michigan's space weather machine learning website: \url{https://mlsw.engin.umich.edu/apps/sepnet}.